React App Localization and i18n: Advanced Guide

 You have a few solid options to choose from when it comes to React Native localization as well as internationalization.
 Let's take a quick look at some popular choices:

 • react-native-localize: This is a lightweight, core module that gives you access to the device's locale information.
-It's great for finding out what language and area the user prefers, but it doesn't do the changes for you.
+It's great for finding out what language and area the user prefers, but it doesn't make the changes for you.

 • react-intl: While not a comprehensive localization library, react-intl helps you with date and number formatting and can be quite useful when combined with other comprehensive localization and internationalization libraries.